fat/haunt/README.md

 module.exports = {

-    'issue': {
+    'issues': {

-        'issues should be prefixed with the word bug': function (issue) {
+        'should be prefixed with the word bug': function (issue) {
             assert.ok(/^bug/.test(issue.title));
         },